DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 ### Samples

-Samples are stored on the heap.
-They are managed by a GlobalCache object.
-GlobalCache provides a `get()` method which takes a thread ID and returns a Sample (or creates a sample if needed).
-Samples form the basis of a single collection operation.
+Samples are stored in thread-local storage.
+This is a form of heap storage which is managed by NPTL on Linux.

 Samples are interacted with transactionally, for example